symfony/symfony-docs/book/installation.rst

 .. tip::

     You can call ``php bin/vendors.php --min`` if you don't want all of the Git history for your vendor libraries.
-This also makes the installation much faster.
+This makes the installation much faster, but you can't "freeze" your vendor libraries later at an arbitrary point.

 This command downloads all of the necessary vendor libraries - including Symfony itself - into the ``vendor/`` directory.